mdn/translated-content/files/ru/learn/tools_and_testing/client-side_javascript_frameworks/index.md

 ## Ember tutorials

+> [!NOTE]
-> **Примечание:** Ember tutorials last tested in May 2020, with Ember/Ember CLI version 3.18.0.
+> Ember tutorials last tested in May 2020, with Ember/Ember CLI version 3.18.0.
 >
 > If you need to check your code against our version, you can find a finished version of the sample Ember app code in the [ember-todomvc-tutorial repository](https://github.com/NullVoxPopuli/ember-todomvc-tutorial/tree/master/steps/00-finished-todomvc/todomvc).
 For a running live version, see <https://nullvoxpopuli.github.io/ember-todomvc-tutorial/> (this also includes a few additional features not covered in the tutorial).